State-of-War-PostBar/SOW-Remastered/README.md

     - Enjoy the game more comfortably.
     - Make the game more customizable.

-For additional information about developing, please look forward to these references:
+For additional information reguarding developing, please look forward to these references:

 [Development Regulations / 开发规范](docs/REGULATIONS.md)